 New Movies Round Up – Cloud Atlas, A Good Day To Die Hard and Warm Bodies

-When it comes to movies 2013 promises to get off to a fabulous start, here film guru Anthony Pearce’s essential editor’s guide to the upcoming box office smashes, complete with actor profiles.
+When it comes to new movies 2013 looks likely to get off to a fabulous start, here film guru Anthony Pearce’s essential editor’s guide to the upcoming box office smashes, complete with actor profiles.

 Cloud Atlas.
 German sci-fi drama, written and directed by Lana and Andy Wachowski (best known for The Matrix) and Tom Twyker.
 The high concept film, which explores how actions in the present impact the past and future, is based on the David Mitchell novel of the same name.